 Curmie had been under the impression that the protest followed hard on the heels of the Day of Absence.
 This was not the case, as former Evergreen Provost and Vice President for Academic Affairs Michael Zimmerman points out in an essay in the Huffington Post.
 Not only was there a two-month gap between Weinstein’s letter and the protest, but over a month had passed between the actual Day of Absence and the brouhaha.
 Mr. Zimmerman also provides some important back-story details, which Curmie encourages you to read.
 By the way, it’s almost as if all that postmodern stuff about history occurring in the interstices between events might just have some validity.
 (Side note: Dr. Weinstein himself, for all his articulateness and sensibility, still has the arrogance of the natural scientist that the arts, humanities, and social sciences are somehow inferior because, he seems to believe, truth manifests only in objectively verifiable ways.
 Curmie admires his stance against thought control, but isn’t so sure he’d want him as a colleague.)

-The day after the hallway confrontation, Weinstein received a phone call from the police, warning him not to come to campus, as students were stopping and searching cars; the implication was that had Weinstein come to campus, he may have been dragged out of his car and… well, who knows?
+The day after the confrontation in the hallway, Weinstein received a phone call from the police, warning him not to come to campus, as students were stopping and searching cars; the implication was that had Weinstein come to campus, he may have been dragged out of his car and… well, who knows?

 And then, Evergreen president George Bridges, who apparently has both the brains and the backbone of overcooked capellini, told the police to stand down (!), effectively leaving gangs of angry and self-entitled students to harass and intimidate whomever they chose, including Weinstein’s students.
 Weinstein quite legitimately feared for his safety, and entire campus was shut down for the following two days.
 The students also claim to have feared for their lives immediately after they tried to bully the professor, which makes them paranoid as well as moronic and hypocritical.